-The level of acidity in the soil affects the flower color of blue and pink varieties, especially in the mophead and lacecap.
+The level of soil acidity affects the flower color of blue and pink varieties, especially in the mophead and lacecap.
 The more acidic, the bluer the bloom and the less acidic the pinker the bloom.
-Add soil sulfur or aluminum sulfate for bluer flowers and dolomitic lime for pinker ones.
+Add Espoma Soil Acidifier for bluer flowers and Espoma Garden Lime for pinker ones.
 White flowers are not affected by the pH in the soil.

-We love all hydrangeas but some stand out a little bit more than others.
-Here are our favorite hydrangeas for sun, reblooming hydrangeas for long-lasting color, and shade.
-All prefer moist, well-drained soil rich in organic matter so be sure to amend your soil with compost, peat moss or something similar.
+We love all Hydrangeas but some stand out a little bit more than others.
+Here are our favorite hydrangeas for full sun, reblooming long-lasting color, and partial shade.
+All Hydrangeas prefer moist, well-drained soil rich in organic matter.
+Boost the nourishment of your soil with compost, peat moss, or something similar.

 Best Hydrangeas for the Sun